 In a time of extreme disruption and enforced distance, how do you keep teams engaged and moving forward?
-It’s a question on every business leader’s mind, from Main Street to the largest multinational enterprise.
-For resilience to take root, organizations of all sizes need to put employees first, leading with support and giving employees the tools they need to stay productive.
+It’s a question on every business leader’s mind, from Main Street to the largest multi-national enterprise.
+For resilience to take root, organisations of all sizes need to put employees first, leading with support and giving employees the tools that they need to stay productive.

 When coronavirus first hit in early 2020, Nike quickly pivoted to adjust to new market conditions and the closure of many of its offices, expanding its use of Slack to help its teams stay connected and meet its ambitious product launch schedule.
 Without missing a beat, the sportswear brand shipped hundreds of new products in 2020, including the Air Jordan XI Jubilee and Air Jordan XI Adapt.

 Inside Nike, employees embrace new ways of working together, driving the company’s successful digital transformation.
 Slack is one of the tools of choice.
-Slack users at Nike have more than doubled, from 14,000 to 30,000, organizing their work, engaging with each other across both public and private Slack channels, and sending more than 1 million Slack messages a month.
-And unlike with siloed email inboxes that remain hidden from view, the creative work and ideas shared across Slack have become a searchable archive of inspiration for the entire organization.
+Slack users at Nike have more than doubled, from 14,000 to 30,000, organising their work, engaging with each other across both public and private Slack channels and sending more than 1 million Slack messages a month.
+And unlike with siloed email inboxes that remain hidden from view, the creative work and ideas shared across Slack have become a searchable archive of inspiration for the entire organisation.

-Further fueling Nike’s digital acceleration and competitive edge internally are more than 2,000 custom Slack apps and bots.
+Further fuelling Nike’s digital acceleration and competitive edge internally are more than 2,000 custom Slack apps and bots.
 These integrations help teams work faster on what really matters to the business, like the Slack bot that automatically alerts employees when demand suddenly spikes on Nike.com.
 This workflow eliminates the lost time spent switching between applications and helps provide a better customer experience when traffic loads spike.
-Nike also makes it simple for employees to give each other “high fives” right in Slack, a key way to stay connected and celebrate shared successes, regardless of location.
+Nike also makes it simple for employees to give each other ‘high fives’ right in Slack – a key way to stay connected and celebrate shared successes, regardless of location.

-The effort included shifting 12,000 call-center employees to work from home in less than two weeks.
-To do this, T-Mobile’s care team orchestrated everything in Slack channels and facilitated curbside pickup for employees to retrieve necessary equipment.
+The effort included shifting 12,000 call centre employees to work from home in less than two weeks.
+To do this, T-Mobile’s care team orchestrated everything in Slack channels and facilitated kerbside pickup for employees to retrieve necessary equipment.
 Since experts maintained direct access with the appropriate teams, customers didn’t experience any dip in support.

-T-Mobile continues to evolve and innovate its Slack workflows, such as deploying Slack bots to reduce troubleshooting time from 30 seconds to one second.
-In the wake of the shift to distributed work, the wireless leader has successfully pivoted, using Slack as its digital HQ and, most important, staying, as the company puts it, “customer-crazed and employee-committed.”
+T-Mobile continues to evolve and innovate its Slack workflows, such as deploying Slack bots to reduce troubleshooting time from 30 seconds to 1 second.
+In the wake of the shift to distributed work, the wireless leader has successfully pivoted, using Slack as its digital HQ and, most importantly, staying, as the company puts it, ‘customer-crazed and employee-committed’.

 Slack Spotlight Awards by country

-Across the world, we’re seeing an increase in Slack adoption, from young, fast-moving companies and traditional enterprises alike.
-What they all have in common is a need to unlock work and foster companywide agility and alignment.
-This award recognizes a customer in each of Slack’s major international markets—the U.K., Germany, France, Australia and Japan—that uses the platform to effectively move its business forward.
+Across the world, we’re seeing an increase in Slack adoption – from young, fast-moving companies and traditional enterprises alike.
+What they all have in common is a need to unlock work and foster company-wide agility and alignment.
+This award recognises a customer in each of Slack’s major international markets – the UK, Germany, France, Australia and Japan – that uses the platform to effectively move its business forward.

 A project that would usually take several months was completed in less than five weeks.
 Slack helped enable more than 2,000 people across 60 teams, mostly working from home, to collaborate at record speed.
 Communicating in Slack channels, HMRC’s digital teams saved time with custom Slack apps and integrations like PagerDuty and Jira.
-Stakeholders could easily see status and progress, with the right people—HMRC staff, contractors and IT partners—added at the right time to the right channels.
-This facilitated collaboration and helped the teams identify and resolve issues critical to the success of the high-profile program.
+Stakeholders could easily see status and progress, with the right people – HMRC staff, contractors and IT partners – added at the right time to the right channels.
+This facilitated collaboration and helped the teams identify and resolve issues critical to the success of the high-profile programme.
 In spite of late nights and early mornings, they kept morale high by building camaraderie in Slack and other channels.

 Up and running since April 2020, the first grants were paid within weeks of becoming operational, offering crucial relief for those furloughed due to the pandemic.
-The HMRC’s solutions have had record high satisfaction ratings from customers and the Self-Employed Income Support Scheme (SEISS) was recognized by the U.K.’s BCS Chartered Institute of IT as the “Best Public Sector IT Project.”
+The HMRC’s solutions have had record-high satisfaction ratings from customers, and the Self-Employed Income Support Scheme (SEISS) was recognised by the UK’s BCS Chartered Institute of IT as the ‘best public-sector IT project’.